 Fair and Accurate Credit Transactions Act

 Fair Credit Reporting Act (FCRA) has been updated and is now called the new Fair and Accurate Credit Transactions Act of 2003 (FACTA).
-Passed in December 2003; it added new regulations for identity theft protections, data privacy and credit report access and allows consumers to request one free consumer disclosure (credit report) from each credit reporting agency once per year and requires an on-line ordering program.
+Passed in December 2003; it added new regulations for identity theft protection, data privacy, and credit report access and allows consumers to request one free consumer disclosure (credit report) from each credit reporting agency once per year and requires an online ordering program.

 You have three options for requesting your FREE Credit Reports

 Call the free annual credit report number, toll-free at 877-322-8228

 Use the Annual Credit Report Request Form to request a copy of the Annual Credit Report Request Form.
 My system will immediately email the form to whatever email address you prefer.
 Simply fill out the form and mail it to:

 Annual Credit Report Request Service

 The mailing address is also printed on the form.

 Important: Free credit reports were phased in during a nine-month period, rolling from the West Coast to the East beginning December 1, 2004, and by September 1, 2005, free credit reports are accessible to all Americans, regardless of where they live.